Because the patient may have a cause of action for abandonment without reasonable notice.

 Most states require the physician notify the patient in writing (usually a certified letter) that he or she is no longer able or willing to be the patient's physician.
 In the letter, the patient is given this notice, a time period (usually at least 30 days) to find another physician, during which the original physician will cover only emergency conditions and medication refills, and after which time, all physician-patient ties are considered severed.

-If a physician accepts payments from another physicians solely for the referral of a patient both are guilty of?
+If a physician accepts payments from another physician solely for the referral of a patient, both are guilty of healthcare fraud.

 admitting physician: The physician who arranged for The patient's admission to the hospital but who does not necessarily have control over the patient's care attending physician: The physician in charge of the patient's care; this physician may or may not be the physician who admitted the patient to the hospital.